Make this sausage bolognese sauce for your next weeknight meal. It’s easy, simple, and delicious tossed with your favorite pasta.

 Milk is the Secret

 Why add milk to bolognese sauce?
 Milk adds a richer depth of flavor to the sauce and makes the meat more tender.
 It also produces a silky sauce that is more orange than red.
-For the best result, use whole milk or 2% milk.
+For best results, use whole milk or 2% milk.

 You can even add a splash of cream for a richer sauce.

-For our easy bolognese sauce recipe you will need the following ingredients:
+For our simple bolognese sauce recipe you will need the following ingredients:

 - Ground chicken

 - Italian sausage